Helena Sandsmark: Post-Zero Hour introduction

 Helena and her daughter Cassie/Wonder Girl are introduced into the DC Universe following the Zero Hour: Crisis in Time! storyline.

-Helena is an archaeologist, a student of Julia Kapatelis, and the curator of the Gateway City Museum.
-She conceives Cassie following an affair with Zeus, and also has a brief relationship with Jason Blood.
+Helena studied archeology at Harvard University under Julia Kapatelis, and was one of her brightest students.
+After graduation, she participated in several digs around the world, including one in Greece.
+On the merits of her work in Greece and a recommendation from Julia, Helena was appointed curator at the Gateway City Museum of Antiquities.

+Helena met a man whom she later found out was the Olympian god Zeus.
+She eventually became pregnant with his demigod child, but he had disappeared from her life by the time she gave birth to Cassie.
+Helena had raised Cassie alone without revealing the identity of her father or her divine parentage.
+Julia sent her friend Wonder Woman to Gateway City, so she could study at the museum.
+While there, Diana befriended Helena and her daughter.

-Zeus later grants Cassie powers, but gives Helena the ability to deactivate them.
-When Diana leaves Gateway City, Helena makes amends with Cassie and gives her blessing to continue as Wonder Girl.
+Zeus gifts Cassie with superpowers and gives Helena the ability to remove Cassie's powers by speaking one word, effectively grounding her if necessary.
+When Cassie learns that Zeus is her father, the revelation nearly destroys her relationship with Helena.
+Helena later makes amends with Cassie and gives her blessing to continue as Wonder Girl.

 In Amazons Attack!, Wonder Girl and Supergirl attempt to negotiate an end to the war between the Amazons and the United States, but inadvertently make things worse when the president of the United States is killed.
 Helena is deemed a collaborator by the US government and sent to an internment camp, leading Cassie to mount an attempted rescue.
-At her mother's insistence that the situation be settled peacefully, Wonder Girl finally departed.
+At her mother's insistence that the situation be settled peacefully, Wonder Girl finally departs.